danfinlay/Bloccoli/README.md

 Allows new modules full of javascript-compiling blocks to be added to its projects.
 Basic block importing is working, major remaining tasks:

-1. Add enough modules to make it interesting.

-2. Add user accounts for sharing projects & block sets.

-3. Automate Javascript Sanitization (for new submitted modules).
-Probably using [Caja](https://developers.google.com/apps-script/guides/html-service-caja).
+*  Always be adding interesting block modules.

+*  Complete Anonymous block project saving.

-4. Create interface for contributing & exploring modules.
+*  Create interface for exploring saved block projects.

+*  Implement User Accounts

+*  Allow user block module submitting (javascript sanitization server-side by Caja).

+*  Begin adding enough modules for interesting projects to be developed.

 -

-Currently, "dom" is the only valid module.
-It only features an "alert" block.
-But the premise is simple!
-New blocks can be added casually and easily!
+Currently, "dom" and "html" are the only valid modules, and they are minimal and demo-ish.But the premise is simple!
+New blocks can be added surprisingly easily!

 ##Contributing Block Modules